Considering a Rabbit from Hot Cross Buns?

 How We Raise & Place Our Rabbits

-• Spayed or neutered for long-term health and stability
+spayed or neutered for long-term health and stability

-• Placed with long-term commitment in mind
+placed with long-term commitment and realistic expectations in mind

 Babies & Adult Rabbits